 Up to date Patient Information By tracking and monitoring health, patients are able to provide their healthcare professionals with a continuum of objective data.
 Tracking can also enable healthcare professionals to make better-informed decisions on their patients’ health, especially if the patient data is able to flow into the patient record seamlessly.
 This enables areas of concern to be identified early, meaning the appropriate alterations can be made to the patient’s care plan and the correct clinical pathway can be chosen.

 Improved Outcomes When using self-tracking devices or apps patients are able to become more engaged and also knowledgeable about their conditions.
-Patients can often identify the cause and effect of their condition and make beneficial changes to lifestyle accordingly.
+Patients can often identify the cause and effect of their condition and make beneficial changes to their lifestyle accordingly.
 Studies consistently show that self-testing improves a patient’s experience, and recent NHS directives suggest that not only does self-management reduce strains on health service resources, it also improves patient outcomes.

 Reduce Unnecessary Appointments The ability to self-monitor health can lead to a reduction in the number of routine appointments required by a patient.
 This can allow the same resources to be released to reach more patients.
 In addition, a number of invasive tests in current clinical pathways could be replaced through self-monitoring and assessment.

-Lifestyle Self-monitoring means patients can manage their condition from the convenience of their own homes.
-By utilising digital solutions patients can self-test at a time and a place which suits them.
+Self-monitoring means patients can manage their condition from the convenience of their own homes.
+By utilising digital solutions patients can self-test at a time and a place that suits them.
 With a wide range of options, services can be used by the majority of the general public, regardless of technical ability or internet access.